sweng-epfl/public/exercises/scrum/answers.md

 3. What is the recommended range of the team size of a Development Team (not counting the Scrum Master and the Product Owner unless they contribute to the delivery of the Increment) ?
 - [ ] 2 to 4
+- [ ] 5 to 6
 - [x] 3 to 9
-- [ ] 5 to 10
-- [ ] 5 to 6
+- [ ] 6 to 12

 // 3 to 9.
 Less than 3 means there won't be much work done during a Sprint.
 More than 9 increases the communication and coordination cost a lot.
+See the [Scrum guide](https://www.scrumguides.org/scrum-guide.html#team-dev) for more details.

 4. What is the main responsibility of the Product Owner?
 - [x] Manage the Product Backlog